premAI-io/premsql/docs/evaluation/generator.md

 - `from_hf`: This connects different huggingface models.
 Please note that the current version only supports CausalLM models.
 We will provide more general support in the coming versions.

+Generators can be anything as long as it takes a string prompt as input and outputs a string.
+This can be LLM or even an agentic workflow (as a function or an API).
+So you can test out LLM's performance natively or agents too through this.

 Let's see how we can use Prem AI API to get the results from the model.